How to Get Started

 Making Peace with Food

-This is a psychoeducational support group open to undergraduate and graduate students (both men and women) who struggle with their relationship with food and are preoccupied with their shape or weight.
-The group aims to help participants develop more peaceful relationships with food and with their bodies.
-Members will also learn alternative ways to cope with difficult feelings without relying on food.
-This is a time-limited group which will run for 7 sessions.
+A psychoeducational support group for men and women who struggle with their relationship to food and are preoccupied with their body/weight.
+The group aims to help members develop a more peaceful relationship with food and their bodies.
+Members will learn various coping strategies in order to reduce their reliance on food when facing difficult challenges.

 Queer Academics at Columbia

-Discussion group to meet other LGBTQ graduate students and to talk about concerns about our community.
-No screening, just drop by the conference room on the 8th floor of Lerner Hall.
+Discussion group to meet other LGBTQ graduate students to discuss concerns about our community.
+No screening necessary.
+Group meets in the Lerner 8 conference room.

 Substance Use Concerns